treduckstech/macadmins/Kandji/Daily Checks/README.md

 2. **GitHub Actions**: These scripts can be automated using GitHub Actions.
 Ensure that your repository is configured with the necessary secrets for API keys and Slack webhook URLs.

 3. **Local Execution**: To run these scripts locally, ensure you have Python installed and the required dependencies and environment variables set.

+Please use caution when using any of these scripts.